Kawaza is a local Zambian village which has invited guests to stay.

 Drinks included: Drinks are included if staying with Robin Pope Safaris.
 Your guide will have a cool box with soft drinks, wine and beer in the vehicle.

-Traditional Cultures: This fascinating and unique tourism project allows visitors a real insight into rural Zambian everyday life.
-Visitors can take part by spending a day, or overnight, in the village.See more ideas for Traditional Cultures in Zambia
+Cultural experiences: This fascinating and unique tourism project allows visitors a real insight into rural Zambian daily life.
+Visitors can take part by spending a day, or overnight, in this friendly village and experience the everyday routine of those that live there.See more ideas for Cultural experiences in Zambia

 Attitude towards children: Children of all ages are welcome